authlib/joserfc/docs/guide/jwe.rst

 ~~~~~~~~~~

 The structure for JSON JWE serialization is a little complex, developers
-SHOULD create an object of :class:`jwe.JSONEncryption` at first:
+SHOULD create an object of :class:`jwe.GeneralJSONEncryption` at first:

 .. code-block:: python

     from joserfc.jwk import OctKey, RSAKey
-    from joserfc.jwe import JSONEncryption, encrypt_json
+    from joserfc.jwe import GeneralJSONEncryption, encrypt_json

-    obj = JSONEncryption({"enc": "A128GCM"}, b"hello")
+    obj = GeneralJSONEncryption({"enc": "A128GCM"}, b"hello")

     # add first recipient with alg of A128KW
     key1 = OctKey.generate_key(128)